 Remember that better is best.

-After being an admissions officer myself, and knowing many, I would rather see a strong GRE score than a lower GMAT score.
-If I saw neither of those, I would be glad to see a strong EA score.
-It is that simple—and maybe that’s the answer to the question of which is the best test to take.
+As a former admissions reviewer, and knowing many MBA admissions professionals, I would rather see a strong GRE score than a lower GMAT score.
+If I saw neither of those, I would look for a strong EA score or other compelling evidence of quantitative prowess submitted through a test-waiver request.
+It’s that simple—and maybe that’s the answer to the question of which is the best test to take.